MicrosoftDocs/dynamics365-guidance/guidance/business-processes/concept-to-market-manage-service-pricing-overview.md

 7. *Create and maintain service pricing agreements*

-   Parallel branches connect to *Manage vendor relationships*, which is under *Procure to pay* and *Manage customer relationships*, which is under *Prospect to quote*
+   Parallel branches connect to *Manage vendor relationships*, which is under *Source to pay* and *Manage customer relationships*, which is under *Prospect to quote*

 8. *Create and maintain service promotional pricing and discounts*